by-jp/www.byjp.me/content/photos/instagram/nwnsihyl4v4k3m5qbgqzpdjysq/index.md

 - from-instagram
 - leanne
 ---
 Went bowling with [Leanne](/tags/leanne) yesterday at Allstar Lanes.
-The table mat advice was suitably ignored, but I still only managed a draw\!
+The table mat advice was suitably ignored, but I still only managed a draw!